18F/snap-api-prototype/docs/api-documentation.md

 Does the household include any household members who are 60 years of age or over, or who meet the [SNAP criteria for disability](https//www.fns.usda.gov/snap/eligibility/elderly-disabled-special-rules#Who%20is%20elderly?)?

+Boolean values can be sent in as strings in the following format: `"true", "false"`.

 #### `monthly_job_income (int, required)`

 Monthly earned income in dollars from sources such as a job or self-employment.

 #### `monthly_non_job_income (int, required)`

-Monthly income in dollars from sources non-job sources as
+Monthly income in dollars from sources non-job sources as Social Security, disability, Child Support, Worker's Comp, Unemployment, Pension Income, or others.

 #### `resources (int, required)`

 Total household assets in dollars.

+*DEV NOTE:* Some states have no asset limit.
+For other states, asset amounts are an important component of eligibility determination.
+This field may move from required to required-on-a-per-state-basis in the near future.

 #### `dependent_care_costs (int, optional)`